ChristopherMotes/lambda_build_ami/README.md

 A brief description of each of the scripts required to make the process work.
 The scripts are uncommented in line.
 I hope to cover  for the bulk of that here.

 ## user_data.sh
 The user_data script is more of a data store.
 It should hold anything done on the system during customiztation.
+It must end with init 0 or another shutdown command.

 ## ami_build_trigger.py
 Add this function to the lambda scheduler.
 Run it daily.
 If it sees a new verion on the describe image, ami_build_trigger, triggers the build of the AMI.